Writing a career objective is one of the most difficult parts of the resume but is also the most important.

 The difference between these two could not be more stark.
 One is selling yourself, and the other is simply sharing what one of your goals may be.

-That is why many people have switched to the professional summary, and why the professional summary is now a common part of our resume templates here at EveryWayToMakeMoney.
 For many jobs, the professional summary is simply a better way to attract attention from the hiring manager.

 So it will be up to you to decide whether you want to write a career career objective at all.